 Do you want your marriage or relationship to be a competitive battlefield or a loving team?

 #5.
-You want partner change because you believe they’re broken.
+You want partner to change because you believe they’re broken.

 You make a decision not to change anything or do things differently… until your partner does first.

 And when each person is waiting for the other to change, therapy can take a mighty long time.